 Pre-service teachers will observe the many roles of the teacher and have opportunities to experience success in their initial teaching efforts.
-It would be appreciated if mentor teachers could take every opportunity to discuss with the pre-service teachers the preparation, organisation, and presentation of learning experiences appropriate to the secondary setting.
+It would be appreciated if mentor teachers could take every opportunity to discuss with the pre-service teachers the preparation, organisation, and presentation of learning experiences appropriate to the primary setting.

 A pre-service teacher's development in the observation, reflection, and interpretation of a variety of teaching and learning processes is instrumental in becoming a competent teacher.
-It would be appreciated if mentor teachers could offer opportunities for pre-service teachers to observe young people in a variety of classroom settings in the major teaching area.
-During this professional experience, pre-service teachers should plan, prepare, and teach lessons to the whole class.
+It would be appreciated if mentor teachers could offer opportunities for pre-service teachers to observe children in a variety of classroom settings.
+During this professional experience, pre-service teachers should plan, prepare, and teach lessons to a group, then progress to teaching the whole class.

-The pre-service teacher is expected to visit the school prior to the commencement of the professional experience.
-The purpose of these visits is to discuss professional experience requirements with the mentor teacher and to observe classes and routines.
-If possible, a broad outline of possible classes and relating lessons should be given to the pre-service teachers so that planning can begin.
-As far as possible, lessons taught by a pre-service teacher should be linked to allow for purposeful reflection, as opposed to single lessons with a wide range of classes.
+The pre-service teacher is expected to visit the school prior to the commencement of the Professional Experience.
+The purpose of these visits is to discuss Professional Experience requirements with the mentor teacher and to observe the class and routines.
+If possible, a broad outline of possible lessons should be given to the pre-service teachers so that planning can begin.
+As far as possible, lessons taught by a pre-service teacher should be linked to allow for purposeful reflection, as opposed to single lessons in a wide range of learning areas.

 The pre-service teacher is required to submit lesson plans at least 24 hours in advance and evaluations submitted the following day to the mentor teacher.
 Plans should be professionally presented in the teaching file in chronological order and be available for the mentor teacher, school principal/coordinator and supervisor at all times.
-The lesson plan template provide in this handbook should be used or an alternative format at the request of the mentor teacher.
+The lesson plan template provided in this handbook should be used or an alternative format at the request of the mentor teacher.

-The following table outlines the pre-service teacher teaching load requirements for the first professional experience.
+The following table outlines the pre-service teacher teaching load requirements for the first Professional Experience.